| |

 people using the Generations on Line web-based software.
 The following

 describes the steps we take to carry out this commitment.
+Information

 Collection and Use